AllanJe/mahi/README.md

 # mahi
-Group lasso based selection for high-dimensional mediation analysis
+This package is based on the work presented in A. Jérolon et al., "Group lasso based selection for high-dimensional mediation analysis".